steview-d/bookmarks/README.md

 CVC - Any 3 digits
 ```

-On successful completion a PremiumPurchase object is created to record the event and the user is added to the 'Premium' group.
-This group has no special permissions, and is used only to differentiate between Free & Premium users.
+On successful completion a `PremiumPurchase` object is created to record the event and the user is added to the 'Premium' group.
+This group has no special permissions and is used only to differentiate between Free & Premium users.

 #### Premium Functionality for Paying Users
-Premium users can do things that users on the free tier can't, such as access telephone support, remove ads, and have more bookmarks, collections, and pages.
+Premium users can do things that users on the free tier cannot, such as access telephone support, remove ads, and have more bookmarks, collections, and pages.

-There are 2 functions used to check if a user is a Premium member, and the function used depends on which part of the app needs to know, ie the back-end logic, or the front-end templating.
+There are 2 functions used to check if a user is a Premium member, and the function used depends on which part of the app needs to know, i.e. the back-end logic, or the front-end templating.

 ##### is_premium
 Updates the context dictionary with a key value pair of ``is_premium: (Boolean)`` and is used the by templating language when deciding which content to display
 ##### premium_check
 Returns a Boolean.
 When a user tries to perform an action that has the potential to be limited by them being on the Free tier, for example adding a Page, this function checks if this action would cause the user to exceed the limits imposed by the Free tier.

-If the check passes, nothing happens and the app works as normal, leaving the user oblivious to the the fact a check took place.
+If the check passes, nothing happens and the app works as normal, leaving the user oblivious to the fact a check took place.

 If the check fails, the user is informed of this, advised this is due to them being on the Free tier, and is then redirected to the Premium page to encourage them to convert to Premium.